great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_data_docs/host_and_share_data_docs.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

 Data Docs translate Expectations, Validation Results, and other metadata into human-readable documentation.
 Automatically compiling your data documentation from your data tests in the form of Data Docs keeps your documentation current.
-Use the information provide here to host and share Data Docs stored on a filesystem or a Source Data System.
+Use the information provided here to host and share Data Docs stored on a filesystem or a Source Data System.

 <Tabs
   groupId="host-and-share-data-docs"